siobhanlgorman/80s-Mixtape-Quiz/README.md

 [Picresize](https://picresize.com) and [Squoosh](https://squoosh.app/) were used to resize the photo used for the background

-For the 80s colours paletter - purple, pink, and turquoise tones [Adobe Colour Wheel](https://color.adobe.com/create/color-wheel) was used.
+For the 80s colours palette - purple, pink, and turquoise tones [Adobe Colour Wheel](https://color.adobe.com/create/color-wheel) was used.

 ## Testing
 ### Validator Testing
 * [HTML Validator](https://validator.w3.org/) was run at several points during the project and small syntax errors identified were fixed.
 At the final stage no errors or warnings were found
 * [CSS Validator](https://validator.w3.org/) was run several times during the project and picked up small syntax errors which were corrected.
 At the time of submission the css code successfully passed the validator with no errors.
 * [JS Hint](https://jshint.com/) was used to check the two javascript files.
 One unused variable refers to the variable questions which is declared in the quiz questions file.
+* Chrome Developer Tools was used in resposiveness design and in debugging javascript functions.
 * Lighthouse in Chrome Developer Tools was used to check performance and picked up some early contrast errors in colour choice so colours were adjusted accordingly.
 No other significant errors were found.

 ## Responsiveness